 Drawing on Avecto’s market-leading least privilege capabilities, Defendpoint for Mac finally allows organizations to gain the same level of security, control and usability on their OS X devices, that has been previously reserved for Windows-based devices.

 With Defendpoint for Mac, users are able to achieve least privilege – allowing all users to operate as standard users and run admin tasks and privileged applications without the need for an admin account.
-The combination of Privilege Management and Application Control makes whitelisting easy to achieve.
-Organizations can regain control of apps with pragmatic whitelisting, ensuring that only known good applications are able to run, while users have the freedom and flexibility to perform everyday tasks.
+The combination of Privilege Management and Application Control makes allow listing easy to achieve.
+Organizations can regain control of apps with pragmatic allow listing, ensuring that only known good applications are able to run, while users have the freedom and flexibility to perform everyday tasks.

 The availability of Defendpoint for Mac comes as Macs and the OS X ecosystem become an increasingly popular target for hackers.
 In 2015 researchers at Symantec saw a monthly average of between 10,000 and 70,000 Mac computers infected with malware.